-Potential Derailer: A more independent individual may appear aloof and unapproachable at times.
+Potential Strength: A more independent individual may appear aloof and unapproachable at times.
 Each sale is a collaborative effort that requires some degree of relationship building - which often begins with social interaction.

-Self-protection Skeptical Trusting
+Self-protection

 This dimension describes how the individual tends to view others' intentions or reliability.
 While some are comfortable giving others the benefit of the doubt, others will be inclined to scrutinize things more carefully.
 For the most part, people tend to balance trust with skepticism in common situations.
-A more skeptical individual will evaluate the capacity of a prospect and quickly recognize issues that may hinder the sales process.
+A more trusting individual will typically be open to other's opinions and considerate of conflicting points of view.